The best protection against fake jobs is education and vigilance

 Interviews are essential to the hiring process, and legitimate companies will have a formalised procedure.
 Be cautious of any vacancy that offers you the position without an interview, as it's likely to be a fake job.

-6. Vague and poorly written ads
+6. The ads are vague and poorly written

-Scam emails often contain poor grammar, random capitalisation, and suspicious contact information.
+Additionally, recruitment scam emails often contain poor grammar, random capitalisation, and suspicious contact information.
 Legitimate recruiters use professional email addresses and provide clear contact details.

-9. Something doesn't feel right
+11. Something just doesn't feel right

 Sometimes, you just have to trust your gut.
 While researching a company is your best defence, scammers are pretty clever today.
 If something doesn't add up, it's always best to play it safe.